elm-community/elm-faq/index.md

 such that both `Elm.Foo.embed(someElement)` and `Elm.Bar.embed(someOtherElement)` can be used from the same HTML file.

 ### Why doesn't the Elm compiler find the Native code in a module that I cloned from github?

 To use native code not installed by `elm package` you need to add this to your elm.json file:

     "native-modules": true,

 ### Why, when I import a module that defines a type, does the compiler know about the type name but not its constructors?

 You need to import the module in one of the following ways:

-    import MyModule exposing (MyType(..)) -- exposes all constructors import MyModule exposing (MyType(MyConstructor)) -- exposes only MyConstructor
+    import MyModule exposing (MyType(..)) -- import type and constructors import MyModule exposing (MyType) -- import only the type, but no constructors.

-Just exposing `MyType` without the `(..)` will leave the constructors undefined, while exposing `(MyConstructor)` will expose `MyConstructor` but hide `AnotherConstructor`.

-Similarly, the module itself must export the constructors.
+Similarly, the module itself may export none, or all of a type's constructors.

-    module MyModule exposing (MyType(..)) -- exposes all constructors module MyModule exposing (MyType(MyConstructor)) -- exposes only MyConstructor
+    module MyModule exposing (MyType(..)) -- exposes all constructors module MyModule exposing (MyType) -- exposes only MyType, but no constructors.

-However, there are reasons for [keeping tags and record constructors secret](http://package.elm-lang.org/help/design-guidelines#keep-tags-and-record-constructors-secret).
+Just exposing `MyType` without the `(..)` will leave the constructors undefined.
+There are reasons for [keeping tags and record constructors secret](http://package.elm-lang.org/help/design-guidelines#keep-tags-and-record-constructors-secret).

-You can also choose to export a type without exporting any constructors like this (just make sure you expose some other way of creating values of your type):

-    module MyModule exposing (MyType, myOtherFunctions)

 ### Where can I use type annotations?